 Tour the new BBC Television Centre apartments and their retro interiors.
 Chic living alongside a new Soho House, cinema, new Bluebird restaurant and Royal College of Art campus.

 Meet the new BBC Television Centre – a huge new residential and living district in White City, West London.
 In a building where Morecambe and Wise once put the National Grid under immense pressure due to the sheer number of people tuning in.

 Certainly, the residential adaptation doesn’t spell the end of the showbiz side of the building.
 ‘Home of British television’ BBC Studioworks, a commercial subsidiary of the BBC, has its studio ever buzzing.

 BBC Television Centre Apartments

 The history of the BBC Television Centre is magnificent.
 The new development, even with its luxury penthouses, a Soho House hotel, and prized transport links, is far from equalling the entertainment that’s been created there.

-But the transformation from what had recently become a dated building is impressive nonetheless.
-A village centred around the famous ‘doughnut’ has been created, with gardens, a cinema, cafés, restaurants, and various other amenities that draw in those able to pay for such loveliness.
+However, the transformation from what had recently become a dated building is impressive nonetheless.
+A village centred around the famous ‘doughnut’ has been created.
+This includes gardens, a cinema, cafés, restaurants, and various other amenities that draw in those able to pay for such loveliness.

 The Helios apartments and penthouses circle the Helios statue.
 Homes in the reimagined Grade II listed Courtyard Apartments retain many original features, such as exposed concrete beams, aluminium-framed windows, polished concrete flooring and distinctive, gently-curving walls.
 Designed in one curving row, The Crescent Apartments feature large expanses of glazing and balconies with views over the private gardens or Hammersmith Park.

 Some people are already moving into their apartments that they secured over a year ago.
 Prices start at around £900,000 and go up to about £7 million.
 That latter figure gets you a rooftop penthouse apartment.
 While price varies, the endearing aspect of buying a slice of British broadcasting history echoes through every wall.
 Doctor Who, Blue Peter, Fawlty Towers – just three of the shows that were contrived on the site.

 The World’s First Custom-Built Studio Complex